Andean music: Cumbia

-Originally from the Caribbean coast of Colombia, cumbia became a hit in Peru and through much of Latin America.
-It was then adapted to a "Peruvian" version called "Chicha" that has become a popular style in the Andean region, especially among the lower socioeconomic strata of the society including Quechua and Aymara populations.
-Several Andean music genres have also borrowed elements originally introduced by the Peruvian "cumbia" such as electric bass guitars, electronic percussion and little from the original cumbia rhythm.
+Originally from the Caribbean coast of Colombia, cumbia later spread through much of Latin America.
+In Peru, it developed into a style colloquially known as chicha, which has become a popular style in the Andean region, especially among the lower socioeconomic strata of the society including Quechua and Aymara populations.
+Several Andean music genres have also borrowed elements originally introduced by the Peruvian cumbia such as electric bass guitars, electronic percussion and little from the original cumbia rhythm.

 Nueva canción

 Andean music has served as a major source of inspiration for the neo-folkloric Nueva canción movement that began in the 1960s, Nueva canción musicians both interpreted old songs and created new pieces that are now considered Andean music.
 Some Nueva canción musicians such as Los Jaivas would fuse Andean music with psychedelic and progressive rock.

 Rock en español

-While the rock en español wave of the 1980s and 1990s largely rejected Nueva canción and folklore in favor of hard rock, pop rock, punk, alternative rock and new wave sounds some elements of Andean music has been featured in rock en Español songs such as Cuando pase el temblor by Soda Stereo and Lamento boliviano by Los Enanitos Verdes.
+While the rock en español wave of the 1980s and 1990s largely rejected Nueva canción and folklore in favor of hard rock, pop rock, punk, alternative rock and new wave sounds some elements of Andean music has been featured in rock en Español songs such as "Cuando pase el temblor" by Soda Stereo and "Lamento boliviano" by Los Enanitos Verdes.